 Caller ID Override In a private network, where TLS security is not required, it might still be desirable to use table ACLs as a safety mechanism to prevent a user from accessing sensitive data.
-The gRPC connector provides the grpc_use_effective_callerid flag for this purpose: if specified when running vtgate, the Effective Caller ID's principal is copied into the Immediate Caller ID, and then used throughout the Vitess stack.
+The gRPC connector provides the

 Important: This is not secure.
 Any user code can provide any value for the Effective Caller ID's principal, and therefore access any data.
 This is intended as a safety feature to make sure some applications do not misbehave.
 Therefore, this flag is not enabled by default.